Chick-fil-A makes more in annual sales per restaurant being open six days a week than McDonald’s does in seven.

 Why are we telling you about a private restaurant chain if there are no publicly-listed shares to buy?

-Well, you can profit from Chick-fil-A’s unique business model and growth… indirectly, through a public company that is an important supplier to the restaurant chain.
+Well, you can profit from Chick-fil-A’s rock solid business model and growth… indirectly, through a public company that supplies the restaurant chain.

 Keep reading to find out how.